Find Answers to Your Lawn Care Questions

 How do I control weeds in my lawn?

-Not every yard has serious insect issues, but some pests like grubs, chinch bugs, and armyworms can cause damage.
-If you notice brown patches despite watering, check for pests - grass that peels up easily may indicate grubs.
+Common pests include grubs, chinch bugs, and armyworms.
+If you notice brown patches despite proper watering, check for pests—grass that peels up easily may indicate grubs.
+Premium members can use our Problem Diagnosis feature to identify pest issues from photos.

-Lawn diseases are mostly caused by fungi and appear as discolored patches or spots in your grass.
+Lawn diseases (mostly fungi) appear as discolored patches or spots.
 Common diseases include brown patch, dollar spot, red thread, and powdery mildew.
-A well-maintained lawn is less susceptible, but if disease occurs, ensure proper watering practices and consider applying a fungicide labeled for your grass type.
+A well-maintained lawn is less susceptible.
+If disease occurs, ensure proper watering practices and consider applying a fungicide labeled for your grass type.

-Why do I have brown or yellow patches in my grass, and how can I identify and fix the problem?
+Why do I have brown patches in my lawn?

 Brown patches can result from drought stress, pet urine, fungal disease, grub damage, thatch buildup, or chemical burn.
 Identify the cause by examining the pattern and timing.
-Solutions include proper watering, flushing pet urine spots, improving drainage, treating for pests, dethatching, or reseeding damaged areas.
+Solutions include proper watering, flushing pet urine spots, improving drainage, treating for pests, dethatching, or reseeding.
+Premium members can use Problem Diagnosis for photo-based analysis.

-How can I tell if my brown lawn is just dormant (for example, from heat or winter) or if the grass has died?
+How can I tell if my lawn is dormant or dead?

 Remove existing moss by raking or using moss-control products.
 Address underlying causes: improve drainage by aerating, adjust soil pH with lime if too acidic, increase sunlight by pruning trees, and reseed with shade-tolerant grass.
 Moss indicates conditions that favor it over grass, so changing those conditions prevents its return.